 We’ve been discussing various aspects of mobile game development and testing, different required architectures and infrastructure to build more robust mobile games.
 Again, the feedback we’ve got is awesome and we encourage you to get in touch with us as we’re highly dedicated to continuing sharing our insights, best practices, tips & tricks and lots of other relevant things when it comes to making better mobile games.
 Today, let’s look at how testing adds value to the mobile game development process itself – and what are the most important metrics you should be thinking about.

 Crossing the Mobile Game Development Chasm

-Furthermore, many of test automation frameworks have been originally build for native apps (or web apps/elements) and one of the biggest misconception among mobile game developers has been that test automation frameworks do not comply to game testing – where certain native UI elements, their IDs, characteristics etc. cannot be right away identified.
+Furthermore, many test automation frameworks have been originally built for native apps (or web apps/elements) and one of the biggest misconceptions among mobile game developers has been that test automation frameworks do not comply to game testing – where certain native UI elements, their IDs, characteristics etc. cannot be right away identified.
 Well, this isn’t really the case and many of those frameworks provide excellent ways to test mobile games.
 For example, by using image recognition features.

 3 Factors for Improved Value in Mobile Game Testing

 The value-add of testing brought into the development process can be also seen through effectiveness, speed up development (improved productivity) and the possibility to release your title sooner (time-to-market).
 All these ‘improvements’ can directly be measured in the terms of value:

 The effectiveness of your QA on finding and development on fixing the defects.
 This is the no. #1 cost driver in today’s mobile app and game development.
 As said, direct costs of defects have a direct effect on your bottom line, like the actual cost of fixing the defects from testing process, cost of fixing and verifying crash reports coming from the market, and lost customer acquisition costs (CPI) and lost lifetime value of the customers (LTV, affecting top-line).